wp-plugins/wp-video-posts/readme.txt

 5. In the media uploader pop up, add the video you want to attach to this video post.

-6. After the video uploads, it will automatically be encoded.
+6. After the video uploads, it will automatically be encoded if ffmpeg exists on the server.
+If ffmpeg is not found, allowed video format for uploading is mp4.
 After this process, the video attachment details open where you can modify the title, caption and description.

 7. Once the details have been modified/added if you chose to add those details, click on the Insert into Post button.
 It will then add a shortcode that will appear as the following: [wpvp_flowplayer src=http://yoursite.com/wp-content/uploads/2012/06/MyCar.mp4 width=640 height=360 splash=http://yoursite.com/wp-content/uploads/2012/06/MyCar.jpg]

+8. You can use this shortcode with any other posts and pages on your site as well.

-8. Add any other details in the post content and click the Publish button.
+9. Add any other details in the post content and click the Publish button.

-9. That is all.
+10. That is all.

 == Installation ==